MitanshuBaranwal/Rock-vs-Mine-Prediction/README.md

 Welcome to the Sonar vs. Mine Project repository!
 This project aims to explore and analyze the effectiveness of sonar technology in detecting underwater mines.
 By leveraging sonar data and machine learning techniques, we are working to enhance underwater mine detection capabilities.

-# Titanic Survival Prediction

-This is a Python project for predicting passenger survival on the Titanic using logistic regression.
-It involves data preprocessing, visualization, model training, and evaluation.
-Below are the details of each section of the code:

 ##
 - [Description](#Description)
 - [Prerequisites](#Prerequisites)